ryssbowh/craft-themes/README.md

 | User        | User            | No              | Yes                              |
 | Volume      | Volume          | No              | Yes                              |

+**Regions** they are defined by the theme itself, blocks can be assigned to them.

-**Blocks** are defined on the layouts that allow it, they are assigned to a region of the theme.
+**Blocks** are defined on the layouts that allow it, they can be assigned to a region of the theme.

 **Displays** define how a field is rendered on the front end, each field will have a displayer with some options.
 This plugin comes with default displayers for each type of craft field.